bencasalino/Knowledge/TableOfContents/Node-Express/Express.md

-June
-6/11 - Added Normalize CSS resets , border box sizing more css 6/12 - VsCode Updates

-Run-time vs Write-time (python vs c++)
-Compiled languages vs interpreted
-Strongly Typed vs loosely typed
-Type conversion vs type coercion procedural vs OOP

-VsCode Spell Checker Extension

-Use CMD + . when selected on a word to reveal suggestions.

-"I'm coding like a champ".length > 10;
-Checks if the string is greater than a length of 10. via boolean
-answer: true

-The more you know:
-You are doing what's called "debugging," a term popularized by Grace Hopper when she literally removed a moth from her computer.

-<a name="content"></a> ==$0
-When inspecting an element in the browser, the ==$0 can be used as a reference to that element by typing $0 in the same console.
-Selecting the element is what sets it to $0.
-Note: in React for example we can use $r.
-$0
-<a name=​"content">​</a>​

-Can also be chained.

-$0.name
-"content"

-To see all properties available on a selected DOM node.

-console.dir($0)

-DOM
-grabbing InnerHTML vs innerText

-innerHTML -->  <span> test </span>
-innerText --> test

-Substring Selection:
-console.log("January".substring(0, 3));
-console.log("Melbourne is great".substring(0, 12));
-console.log("Hamburgers".substring(3,10));

-Returns:
-Jan
-Melbourne is
-burgers

 ## Express:

 Express is a Node module, so in order to use it, we will need to import it into our program file.
 To create a server, the imported express function must be invoked.

 ```
 const express = require('express');
 const app = express();